THE HISTORY OF HARSHAW CHAPEL:

 Here in the extreme western tip of North Carolina,south of the Great Smoky Mountains, is the seat of government for Cherokee County.
 Murphy is home to the classic blue marble Courthouse, a bright new Indian casino and also the oldest brick building in the county – the 150-year-old Harshaw Chapel.

 The steeple is leaning badly, the steep roof is sagging and a recent inspection by builders found that wood timbers in the attic and bell tower are rotten beyond repair.
 Don’t ring the bell, they said, the shifting weight may bring it down.
 And pray that we don’t get a big heavy wet snow this winter to collapse the roof.

 The First United Methodist Church is nearing its 100th birthday and its aging congregation is scrambling to get it ready for the centennial celebration.
 Only to find out recently that the chapel itself is in bad shape.
 A busy local contractor has given an estimate of about $125,000 to replace the roof and steeple, and refurbish the bell.
 He can start on the job March 1, 2019.
 But the Methodists have less than a third of the money needed on hand to renovate the iconic chapel.

 You can help —First UMC is a tax-deductible charitable organization.
 We desperately need your donations.
-If you’d like to help, please visit this link to our GoFundMe Campaign and make a tax deductible charitable contribution.
+If you’d like to help, please visit this link to our Online Donations page and make a tax deductible charitable contribution.
 God Bless!